CrystalZBY/MoLab-202509-CrystalZBY/Wk08/wk08/README.md

 ## Problems
 - Had problems going back to the navigation root (ContentView) after clicking Done in MoodSelectView.
 I tried "dismiss", but it only navigates to the previous view.
     - Fix: used sheet(isPresented:onDismiss:content:) --> Presents a sheet when a binding to a Boolean value that you provide is true.
+- Had problems showing the time when the MoodEntry is stored in ContentView.
+    - Fix: realized it was the printing problem.
+Nothing wrong with JSON.

 ## Question
 - AI told me to use Foundation for JSON, which is different from the sample code using @Observable class Document, @Environment to share data model, and struct Model.
 What are the differences?

+## Next
+- Need to understand JSON more.